Hacienda Cenote Oxman: Full Visitor’s Guide (2026)

 From zesty entrées like tacos and enchiladas to succulent mains like grilled chicken and carne asada, there is something to cater to every palate.

-The restaurant also serves some local Yucatan specialities, which are definitely worth a try if you’re interested in getting a true taste of the regional cuisine.
+The restaurant also serves some local Yucatan specialties, which are worth a try if you’re interested in getting a true taste of the regional cuisine.

 The tranquil setting of the restaurant, coupled with its rustic charm, makes dining here a truly enjoyable experience.